 Unit Reference T/616/0616

 Level Entry 3

 Credit Value 2

 Guided Learning 15 hours

 Unit Summary Learners will be able to read simple messages including questions or requests for information on familiar subjects in the target language and produce a written response in the target language.
 Written work produced by learners does not need to be handwritten.
 A dictionary can be used by learners for this unit.

-Learning Outcomes Assessment Criteria
+Learning Outcomes (1 to 1) Assessment Criteria (1.1 to 1.2)

-(1 to 1) The learner will (1.1 to 1.2) The learner can
+The learner will The learner can

-Be able to read and respond to simple written material in the target language.
+1. Be able to read and respond to simple written material in the target language.
 1.1 Read a simple message written in the target language which must include: a. questions or requests for information b. a limited range of everyday vocabulary c. simplest ways of expressing the present tense/timeframe d. a negative form e. basic link words in everyday use f. basic numerical data (within the range 1-1000) using a dictionary/glossary if required.
 1.2 Write a short reply in the target language responding to the questions or requests for information contained within the message above using a dictionary/glossary if required.

-Read: Basic, Performance Criteria 1-9 Write: Basic, Performance Criteria 1-8
+CFALANG1.1 - Read basic text on limited, familiar work topics, Performance Criteria 1-9 CFALANG3.1 - Write basic text on limited, familiar work situations, Performance Criteria 1-8